Thursday, 14 May 2020

 Let's Taste It :

 At first, a certain freshness.
 Then the nose takes over, with vanilla, lime and orange blossom.
-And of course that smell of hay, of a stable, but it's so clean, so smooth, that it comes through very well, I'd even say there's something pastry-like and greedy about it, like speculoos cream and slivers of genoise.
+And of course that smell of hay, of a stable, but it's so clean, so smooth, that it comes through very well, I'd even say there's something pastry-like and greedy about it, like speculoos cream and slivers of nougatine.
 Behind, an ounce of sherry, with dried banana, corinth raisins and brown sugar.
 A touch of iodine and peat.
 Egg yolk.
 Dry earth on a sunny day.
-On the palate, vanilla and lime come knocking on the door, rather oriental spices, a hint of raspberry, coarse salt, a bit of citrus at the end, exotic fruits perhaps.
-Very good finish, oily and mentholated, long and vegetal, green tea, spices found in Indian restaurants in retro-olfaction.
+On the palate, vanilla and lime come knocking on the door, rather oriental spices, a hint of raspberry, coarse salt, and citrus at the end, exotic fruits perhaps.
+Very good finish, oily and mentholated, long and herbal, green tea, spices found in Indian restaurants in retro-olfaction.
 Pistachios, sweet olives.
 I like it very much.

 In Short,